I recently complained, failed to get anywhere and left my favourite airline (not BA) over two routine issues.

 “We are ladies and gentlemen serving ladies and gentlemen.”

-His managers followed suit and lived ‘on the floor’ where the service is, occasionally attending planning meetings but occasionally.
+His managers followed suit and lived ‘on the floor’ where the service is, occasionally attending planning meetings but only occasionally.
 They obsessed on Ed’s maxims:

 - “Our product is contact”